Every person is unique!

 Why does cordyceps help athletes perform better?

 When Chinese track and field athletes set various new world records in 1993, their coach attributed this, among other things, to the performance-enhancing effect of Cordyceps.
-And indeed, the positive effect in the field of sports and endurance could be confirmed in recent studies.
+And indeed, the positive effect on sport and endurance has been confirmed in recent studies.
 Scientists found several causal mechanisms at once:

 Increase the supply of oxygen